 I started at St. Barnabas in September 2017 after many years of teaching at another PDET school in Northampton and am the SENCo.
 I am a keen traveller and like travelling the globe to visit art exhibitions.
 I also like attending live music events and the theatre.

 I joined St Barnabas when my children started school.
 I helped with their reading and now work in reception.
+I also run the school Breakfast Club.
 I enjoy holidays, my garden and knitting.
 I used to knit lovely small items for my children, now they have grown up it's the same items, just a lot bigger!